 Akina Umemoto, Assistant Professor, received her PhD in Cognition and Brain Sciences Program in psychology from University of Victoria, BC, Canada, in 2016.
 Her research has centered around the overarching questions examining 1) how the reward system works, 2) the role of cognitive control in modulating reward- and effort-based behaviors, and 3) the underlying mechanisms of alterations in these processes in mental disorders, particularly depression and anxiety.
 Dr. Umemoto uses a combination of psychophysiological methods (electroencephalography (EEG) and pupillometry), experimental manipulations, and behavioral and self-report measures to answer her research questions.
 Outside of her work Dr. Umemoto enjoys running and yoga, and has love for dogs and nature.

 John Paul Wilson, Assistant Professor, received a PhD in Social Psychology from the University of Toronto.
 His research is broadly focused on the interplay of perceiver and target identities in social perception.
 It also focuses on first impressions, face memory, and social judgments.
 He teaches courses in social psychology.

 Yingying (Jennifer) Yang, PhD

--Research Interests: Cognitive development in typically developing children and children with intellectual or developmental disabilities, such as autism spectrum disorder.
+Yingying (Jennifer) Yang, Assistant Professor, received a PhD in developmental/cognitive psychology from the University of Alabama.
+Her research interests include cognitive development in typically developing children and children with intellectual or developmental disabilities, such as autism spectrum disorder.
 Dr. Yang is also interested in applying developmental research to real-world educational and clinical settings.